-16.1 RCPAQAP may terminate the provision of the Services with immediate effect by notice to the Customer if the Customer:
+16.1 The RCPAQAP may terminate the provision of the services with immediate effect by notice to the customer if the customer:

-1 – commits a material breach of any of these Terms and fails to remedy such breach within 14 days of written notice from RCPAQAP specifying the breach and requiring it to be remedied;
+(1) commits a material breach of any of these Terms and fails to remedy such breach within 14 days of written notice from the RCPAQAP specifying the breach and requiring it to be remedied; or

-16.3 On expiry or termination of the provision of the Services, RCPAQAP will be and remains:
+16.3 On expiry or termination of the provision of the services, the RCPAQAP will be and remains:

 17 Confidentiality and Intellectual Property Rights

-17.1 The Customer acknowledges that, by virtue of these Terms, it may receive or become aware of Confidential Information and agrees that all Confidential Information is provided or has been obtained under an obligation of strict confidence to RCPAQAP as being proprietary, confidential or a trade secret of RCPAQAP.
+17.1 The customer acknowledges that, by virtue of these Terms, it may receive or become aware of confidential information and agrees that all confidential information is provided or has been obtained under an obligation of strict confidence to the RCPAQAP as being proprietary, confidential or a trade secret of the RCPAQAP.

-17.2 The Customer must only use Confidential Information in relation to the Program and must not disclose any Confidential Information to any person other than to its Personnel to the extent necessary for fulfilment of its rights and obligations under these Terms.
+17.2 The customer must only use confidential information in relation to the program and must not disclose any confidential information to any person other than to its personnel to the extent necessary for the fulfilment of its rights and obligations under these Terms.

-17.4 The Customer acknowledges that all Intellectual Property Rights in the Services and any packaging in which the Services are contained belongs, or has been licensed, to RCPAQAP and the Customer does not by virtue of these Terms obtain any interest in those Intellectual Property Rights.
-The Customer agrees that it will make no Claim for ownership of any Intellectual Property Rights in the Services.
+17.4 The customer acknowledges that all Intellectual Property Rights in the services and any packaging in which the services are contained belongs or has been licensed, to the RCPAQAP and the customer does not by virtue of these Terms obtain any interest in those Intellectual Property Rights.
+The customer agrees that it will make no claim for ownership of any Intellectual Property Rights in the services.

-1 – comply with the provisions of the Privacy Act 1988 (Cth) or such other data protection laws as may be in force from time to time which regulate the collection, storage, use and disclosure of Personal Information; and
+(1) comply with the provisions of the Privacy Act 1988 (Cth), the General Data Protection Regulation (GDPR) or such other data protection laws as may be in force from time to time which regulate the collection, storage, use and disclosure of personal information; and

-19.1 Any notice required or permitted to be given under these Terms must be in writing and may be delivered personally or by pre-paid post or by electronic mail to the Customer’s address recorded in the myQAP Portal or RCPAQAP’s address recorded in the Participant Handbook.
-Notices sent by post will be deemed to be received 3 clear Business Days after posting and notices sent by electronic mail will be deemed to be received immediately except where the sender receives notification that the transmission did not complete (whether in whole or part).
-Where a notice is sent by e-mail after 5 PM (in the place of transmission) it will be deemed to be received on the next Business Day following transmission.
+19.1 Any notice required or permitted to be given under these Terms must be in writing and may be delivered personally or by pre-paid post or by electronic mail to the customer’s address recorded in the myQAP Portal or the RCPAQAP’s address recorded in the Participant Handbook.
+Notices sent by post will be deemed to be received 3 clear business days after posting and notices sent by electronic mail will be deemed to be received immediately except where the sender receives notification that the transmission did not complete (whether in whole or part).
+Where a notice is sent by e-mail after 5 PM (in the place of transmission) it will be deemed to be received on the next business day following transmission.

-20.2 Notwithstanding clause 20.1 above, RCPAQAP or the Customer may at any time commence court proceedings in relation to any Dispute or Claim arising under or in connection with these Terms.
+20.2 Notwithstanding clause 20.1 above, the RCPAQAP or the customer may at any time commence court proceedings in relation to any dispute or claim arising under or in connection with these Terms.

-20.3 Any indulgence granted by RCPAQAP to the Customer and any failure by RCPAQAP to insist upon strict performance of these Terms shall not be deemed a waiver of any of RCPAQAP’s rights or remedies nor be deemed a waiver of any subsequent default by the Customer.
+20.3 Any indulgence granted by the RCPAQAP to the customer and any failure by the RCPAQAP to insist upon strict performance of these Terms shall not be deemed a waiver of any of the RCPAQAP’s rights or remedies nor be deemed a waiver of any subsequent default by the customer.

 20.4 The invalidity, illegality or unenforceability in whole or in part of any clause shall not affect the validity of the remainder of such clause or these Terms and such clause or part of any such clause is severed from these Terms and the rest of the Terms remains in force and is enforceable.

-20.5 The Customer must not assign or novate any of its rights or obligations under these Terms without RCPAQAP’s prior written consent, which may be subject to any conditions which RCPAQAP in it is absolute discretion imposes.
+20.5 The customer must not assign or novate any of its rights or obligations under these Terms without the RCPAQAP’s prior written consent, which may be subject to any conditions which the RCPAQAP in its absolute discretion imposes.

-20.7 The Customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of RCPAQAP which is not set out in these Terms, the Product Catalogue or the Enrolment Certificate issued to the Customer.
+20.7 The customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of the RCPAQAP which is not set out in these Terms, the Product Catalogue or the Enrolment Certificate issued to the customer.

 20.8 These Terms are governed by the laws in force in New South Wales and the Commonwealth of Australia.
-RCPAQAP and the Customer submit to the non-exclusive jurisdiction of the courts of New South Wales and of the Commonwealth of Australia.
+The RCPAQAP and the customer submit to the non-exclusive jurisdiction of the courts of New South Wales and of the Commonwealth of Australia.